PyCSP/pycsp.github.io/README.md

   - See also the [PyCSP 0.9.2 wiki](https://github.com/runefriborg/pycsp/wiki) for more information .
   - This version is currently not maintained.

-* [PyCSP lockver](https://github.com/PyCSP/aPyCSP_lockver) is an experimental branch of PyCSP that used an inefficient and complicated approach when porting to coroutines and asyncio.
+* [aPyCSP lockver](https://github.com/PyCSP/aPyCSP_lockver) is an experimental branch of PyCSP that used an inefficient and complicated approach when porting to coroutines and asyncio.